Neural-Systems-at-UIO/QUINT_workflow/docs/QUINTintro.rst

 * To spatially characterise pathology
 * Analyse tract tracing connections

-Check out the following articles for examples of use:
+Check out the following articles that have used QUINT:

 * Ham GX, Augustine GJ.
 Topologically Organized Networks in the Claustrum Reflect Functional Modularization.
 Frontiers in Neuroanatomy.
 16 June 2022. https://doi.org/10.3389/fnana.2022.901807